yuvalmGS/gigaspaces-wiki-jekyll/xap97/configuring-the-processing-unit-sla.markdown

 The max-instances parameter has different semantics when applied to processing units that contain a space with primary-backup semantics (i.e. that uses the  partitioned-sync2backup cluster schema and defines at least one backup) and when applied to a processing unit which contains no embedded space, or which contains a space with no primary-backup semantics.

+{% note %}
-{% exclamation %} When applied to a processing unit which contains no embedded space, or which contains a space with no primary-backup semantics, the max-instances parameter defines the **total** number of instances that can be deployed on a single JVM or on a single machine.
+When applied to a processing unit which contains no embedded space, or which contains a space with no primary-backup semantics, the max-instances parameter defines the **total** number of instances that can be deployed on a single JVM or on a single machine.
+{%endnote%}

 When applied to a processing unit which contains a space with primary-backup semantics, the max-instances parameter defines the total number of instances which belong to the same primary-backup group (or partition) that can be provisioned to a single JVM or a single machine.